abidarwish/silkroad/README.md

 Requirement: Ubuntu VPS.

-To register VPS IP and getting premium technical support, please contact: [Abi Darwish](https://t.me/abidarwish)
+For premium technical support, please contact: [Abi Darwish](https://t.me/abidarwish)

 To install, SSH into your freshly deployed VPS and run this command: